Transport and Driving in the USA

 Local railways and subways

 More than half of US states have passenger railway services in some form, though the extent of the services available varies.
-While underground train services are generally described as subways, some railway routes have both underground and surface train stops.
+While underground train services are generally described as subways, some railway routes have both underground and ground-level train stops.

 Railway travel in the USA is inexpensive and convenient, offering similar discounts as other forms of public transport.
 Some cities also have trains connecting to major airports, saving commuters time, money and the hassles of dealing with traffic and parking.

 While some large cities and towns have their own rail or subway service, smaller towns or suburbs may not have this convenience.
-In these case, there will usually at least have some type of public municipal bus service available.
+In these case, there will usually at least have some type of public bus service available.
 Fares are reasonable in many cases, with discounts usually available to students, senior citizens and other individuals on specific tickets.

 Several bus companies such as Greyhound offer economical intercity services compared to trains, air travel, and even driving.
 While lacking the conveniences of other types of transport, intercity bus services are a low-cost alternative.